• Skip to primary navigation

 Use xanthan gum as a stabilizer.
 Until I started experimenting with xanthan gum, the only ice cream I had luck with was the chocolate.
 All the other flavors were just too icy to be any good.

-The amount you need will vary depending on the ice cream type, so start out with 1 tsp and see how that does.
+The amount you need will vary depending on the ice cream type, so start out with 1 teaspoon and see how that does.
 If you use too much, the texture will be too gummy.

 Use egg yolks as a stabilizer.
 If the ice cream flavor lends itself to using a custard base, then that can really help with preventing ice crystals.
 That is what I did in this recipe, but a custard base would not be great for a fruit ice cream.